tpm2-software/tpm2-pkcs11/docs/FUZZING.md

 The issue with that, however, is that the granularity is per-file extension.
 So in this case, we define a `.fuzz` extension that all executable tests will have, and the [script](test/fuzz/scripts/fuzz-runner.sh) will wrap each execution.
 We define the options controlling the run duration and jobs in the script.
-Using something like `AM_FUZZ_LOG_FLAGS` could also be used, but we would have to then reorder the command line more to ensure that libfuzzer options apear in front of the fuzz target executable.
+Using something like `AM_FUZZ_LOG_FLAGS` could also be used, but we would have to then reorder the command line more to ensure that libfuzzer options appear in front of the fuzz target executable.